This article was last updated on July 20, 2023

 Each section will be full of tips, free templates, and good-to-knows.
 Feel free to reach out if you need additional information!

-Step Tracking And Reporting
+How To Set Up Step Challenge Tracking And Reporting

 This series is designed to help managers with a limited budget to kick start an office walking challenge.
 There are multiple approaches to organizing one, and you can get creative with your method.
 Any method, regardless of the technology powering it, needs to be able to facilitate three different functions: (i) participant tracking, (ii) reporting and data aggregation, and (iii) leaderboard creation.